hangit/iOS_SDK/iOS_Integration_Guide.md

 <h2>Local Push Notifications</h2>

-If you leverage the Hangit location updates to send push notifications to your users, you can leverage the Hangit SDK, to implement a callback method `didreceiveNotification` in your app's `AppDelegate.m` class.
+If you leverage the Hangit location updates to send push notifications to your users, you can leverage the Hangit SDK to implement a callback method `didreceiveNotification` in your app's `AppDelegate.m` class.
 It will receive the callback that a HangIt location notification has been consumed.

 See the sample below for the implementation:

 ```objective-c
 /* Hangit AppDelegate NotificationManager Requirement */